Kinoma/SourceDocumentation/kinoma-copy-styleguide.md

 * Conjunctions (*and, or*)

 * Short prepositions (less than five characters long, such as *with, to*) except in the rare case when it is the last word of the text being capitalized.

+Do not capitalize physical button names (like "power button") unless the button is labeled as such (with that capitalization) on the device.

 **Captions**
 Per Marvell’s preferred style, use title capitalization rather than sentence capitalization for figure and table captions (as in “Parts of the User Interface”).
 However, use special conventions, such as for code terms, the same as you would in body text (as in “The `fillImage` Operation”).